JosiahSiegel/the-cynical-dba/source/_posts/2017-07-12-stop-building-reporting-apps.md

 ---

 SSRS has come along way.
-This is the first time that I feel it can be used as a suitable replacement for custom internal reporting applications; which have a tendancy of consuming many development hours maintaining.
+This is the first time that I feel it can be used as a suitable replacement for custom SQL Server reporting applications; which have a tendancy of consuming many development hours maintaining.